-(a) Room for a boat to sail TO the mark when her proper course is to sail close to it, and...
+(a) to sail TO the mark when her proper course is to sail close to it,

 Orange must give mark-room from this point.

 CASE 118 - 'room to sail to the mark' means space to sail promptly in a seamanlike way to a position close to, and on the required side of, the mark.